The issue of high international roaming and data charges in Southern Africa has been on the discussion board for many years.

 A recommendation was made that a regional clearing house should be established to ensure lower costs for roaming in the region. ‘’Regional mobile telephony roaming plays a strategic role in accelerating regional integration and economic development in the region,” the meeting observed at the time.

 A meeting of ICT ministers which took place in Durban, South Africa, in 2017 raised renewed calls for operators to reduce roaming costs or do away with them altogether.
 Some loopholes in regulation have given leeway to some operators in the region to charge consumers exorbitant fees over the years.

 Although roaming fees represent a huge chunk of revenue for operators, they need to be reduced, the GSMA has proposed.

 ‘’Roaming represents sizeable revenue streams for a number of SADC operators.
 While postpaid roaming is relatively well established in SADC, prepaid roaming in the region continues to be hampered by technical and market challenges, including difficulty in establishing roaming partners, high levels of testing complexity and high upfront costs,”says a regulatory impact assessment study on SADC ‘Home and Away’ roaming.

-Movement on the roaming front has been visibly slow despite apparent political will to achieve this end.
+Movement on the roaming front has been visibly slow despite the apparent political will to achieve this end.
 According to the GSMA, the economic and societal integration of the region implied that high roaming charges are becoming more and more difficult to justify.
 The region should be treated as a single economic entity and that means the reduction (and eventually removal) of roaming charges, but there should be some calculated steps along the way.
 “We’re looking at the SADC region and we’re looking at economic integration.
 There must be free movement of people and services,” the GSMA asserts.